 6. Does it improve 3D?

 1000%.
-You’ve never seen 3D this good (and yes, that includes Cameron’s Avatar).
+You’ve never seen 3D look this good (and yes, that includes Cameron’s Avatar).
 Jackson and his crew did everything from the concept art to set painting with 3D in mind, and it shows.
 But more importantly, there is a very, very distinct difference between this and any prior 3D film.
 Where previously 3D always looked like two or three distinct 2D planes moving parallel to one another, here every object in every scene has an incredible sense of filled-in depth.

 However, it doesn’t make the film any brighter (I saw it in RealD 3D); the dimness associated with 3D still seems the be an issue, one that I think won’t be alleviated unless the bulb brightness in the projectors themselves is increased.

 7. How does it affect CGI?